The keys to a property are returned to the landlord.

 If your tenants can't pay, we will

-Cover for the unpaid rent after correctly serving an eviction notice to repossess your residential property.
+Rent Guarantee Insurance covers unpaid rent after correctly serving an eviction notice to repossess your residential property.

 Purchased as part of Legal Expenses add-on at new business or renewal.
-Restricted claims for existing tenants in first 90 days after purchase.
+Restricted claims for existing tenants in the first 90 days after purchase.
 An eviction notice must have been correctly served before making a claim.
 Excludes prior losses and rent reduction.
 Excludes rent arrears while possession proceedings are delayed/ prevented by legislation, government or court.

 • There's no limit on the number of claims per year